gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Shared Code
 ^^^^^^^^^^^
 To begin, we'll define some structures that will be shared between our host system and our ray tracing device, which we'll declare in our *sharedCode.h* file.
-For this sample, we'll need two colors--given as ``float3`` values--as well as a framebuffer--represented using a gprt::Buffer.

 .. literalinclude:: ../../../samples/s00-rayGenOnly/sharedCode.h
    :language: c++
    :lines: 23-33

+..
 One thing that might stand out right away is the use of ``alignas(16)``.
+In HLSL,
-In HLSL, types align themselves to avoid crossing 16 byte boundaries; however, this isn't necessarily the case in C++.
-Therefore, we use this alignas macro to guarantee that the struct follows HLSL alignment rules for both C++ and HLSL so that the struct can be shared between the two devices.
+.. types align themselves to avoid crossing 16 byte boundaries; however, this isn't
+.. necessarily the case in C++.
+Therefore, we use this alignas macro to guarantee
+.. that the struct follows HLSL alignment rules for both C++ and HLSL so that the
+.. struct can be shared between the two devices.
+..
 Although it might seem intimidating at first, the rules aren't that bad to follow.
+..
 If a type is a float3 or int3, use ``alignas(16)`` rather than ``alignas(12)``.
-Otherwise, alignas should take as input the number of bytes referenced by the following object's type.
+..
+Otherwise, alignas should take as input the number of bytes referenced by the
+.. following object's type.

+..
+The use of alignas is necessary to ensure that HLSL and C++ structs are aligned
+.. correctly and can be shared between devices.
+This is because C++ uses 4/8 byte
+.. alignment for 32/64bit applications, while HLSL uses 16 byte alignment.
+HLSL
+.. also prevents variables from crossing 16-byte boundaries, and inserts padding
+.. to structs to make sure this never happens.
+It may be intimidating, but the rules
+.. for alignas are simple: use alignas(16) for float3, int3, gprt::Buffer and gprt::Accel
+.. types, and otherwise alignas should take the number of bytes of the corresponding type.

+The use of alignas is necessary to ensure that HLSL and C++ structs can be shared between devices.
+HLSL requires 16 byte alignment, and prevents variables from crossing 16-byte boundaries by inserting padding to structs.
+To ensure correct alignment, alignas(16) should be used for float3, int3, gprt::Buffer and gprt::Accel types, and otherwise alignas should take the number of bytes of the corresponding type.

 Device Code
 ^^^^^^^^^^^

 Next, we'll create a *Ray Generation Program* that will run in parallel on the device.
-As it's name suggests, the purpose of this kernel is to generate rays that we will trace into the world.
-However, just to keep things simple, we won't be tracing any rays in this example.
+Normally, we use these kernels to generate rays to trace into the world.
+However, in this example we'll just be creating a checkerboard background.

 .. literalinclude:: ../../../samples/s00-rayGenOnly/deviceCode.hlsl